 Were oral spirochetes responsible for the abscess in my jaw?

 And then there are those questions that still remain.
-And perhaps they'll always remain.
+And perhaps they always will.
 I'm not sure I'll ever find complete answers for them.
 Sound familiar too?

 This is what led me to find Dr. Nordquist's book, The Stealth Killer.
-Of course, it is written from a dental viewpoint but that's precisely the point.
-Among many things, he discusses how all spirochetes, including oral spirochetes and Borrelia, the causative agent of Lyme, share similar, if not identical, survival strategies.
+Of course, it is written from a dental viewpoint, but that's precisely the point.
+He discusses, among many things, how all spirochetes, including oral spirochetes and Borrelia, the causative agent of Lyme, share similar, if not identical, survival strategies.
 Very interesting, don't you think?

 When I first started reading it, my mouth dropped open.
 No pun intended.
 It spoke to me on so many levels because of the previous dental and jaw bone infections I'd had, as well as a heart arrhythmia I developed several years later.
-The arrhythmia continually grew worse over the course of a two year period and we had no idea then what was causing it.
+The arrhythmia continually grew worse over the course of two years, and we had no idea what was causing it.

 In the meantime, Lyme came into the picture.
-Long story, but once I started on a Lyme treatment (specifically beginning with Borrelia Remedy Series Therapies from Desbio); the arrhythmia totally subsided.
-It took about three months for my rhythm to completley correct itself but it surely did.
+Long story, but the arrhythmia totally subsided once I started on a Lyme treatment (specifically beginning with Borrelia Remedy Series Therapies from Desbio).
+It took about three months for my rhythm to completely correct itself, but it did indeed.
 That's when my doctor and I both knew the Borrelia bacteria had gotten into my heart tissue and was the source of this mysterious arrhythmia.

 Dr. Nordquist has also co-written another relevant book that I've yet to read but plan to, The Silent Saboteurs: Unmasking Our Own Oral Spirochetes as the Key to Saving Trillions in Health Care Costs.

 I share all this because I absolutely believe that spirochetes have played a role in my health problems from the beginning.
-I know there are many who've had similar experiences.
 And this isn't only a Lyme disease issue.
-I wonder how many people with Alzheimer's or arteriosclerosis or congestive heart failure or MS or gingivitis actually have a problem with spirochetes of some kind?
+I know many who've had similar experiences.
+I wonder how many people with Alzheimer's or arteriosclerosis or congestive heart failure, MS, or gingivitis actually have a problem with spirochetes of some kind?

-Believe me, I clearly know and understand there are usually many factors that play a role in the development of chronic illness.
+Believe me, I clearly know and understand there are usually many factors that play a role in developing chronic illness.
 But I also believe there are key triggers involved in the process, including spirochetes.
-Knowing they have the ability to evade detection by the immune system and still cause major havoc in the body unbeknownst to the average person, including many doctors, is what makes me want to share this even more.
-I'd say stealth is a spot on description.
+Knowing they can evade detection by the immune system and still cause major havoc in the body unbeknownst to the average person, including many doctors, is what makes me want to share this even more.
+I'd say stealth is a spot-on description.

 I sincerely hope and pray the dental and medical fields will awaken more to this truth.
 And perhaps in doing so, more lives can be spared the tremendous suffering, debilitation, and loss that comes with pathogenic spirochetal infections like Borrelia, including oral spirochetes.

 I'm certainly not advocating living in fear.
 That is no way to live.
 I won't.
-One has to choose to live in hope because despite all the difficulty, suffering, and uncertainty; there is always hope for something better.
+One has to choose to live in hope because there is always hope for something better despite all the difficulty, suffering, and uncertainty.
 And there are those wonderful doctors, researchers, scientists, and advocates who are diligently working for this very thing - something better.
 You and I are working for something better too; a better life for ourselves, for our loved ones, and for the next generation.

 I have to keep hoping and believing.
 Let's hope and believe together.